nextflow-io/nextflow/docs/process.rst

 This directive is required for tasks that execute multi-process or multi-threaded commands/tools and it is meant to reserve enough CPUs when a pipeline task is executed through a cluster resource manager.

-.. note:: This setting is not supported by the :ref:`local-executor` executor.

 See also: `penv`_, `memory`_, `time`_, `queue`_, `maxForks`_

 .. _process-queue: